ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 The final tree size and root hash of the prior transparency log need to be distributed to users in a way that guarantees all users have a globally consistent view.
-This can be done either by storing them in a well-known label of the new transparency log or with the application's code distribution mechanism.
+This can be done by storing them in a well-known label of the new transparency log.
+Users MUST process this well-known label as if they own it, so that they continue to monitor it for unexpected changes for the duration of the migration period.
+Alternatively, the final tree size and root hash may be distributed with the application's code distribution mechanism.

 ## Federation